passbolt/passbolt_selenium/README.md

 This WebDriver client is a driver developped by Facebook.
 It aims to be as close as possible to bindings in other languages.
 The concepts are very similar to the Java, .NET, Python and Ruby bindings for WebDriver.

 Looking for documentation about php-webdriver?
-See http://facebook.github.io/php-webdriver/
+See the official [repository](http://facebook.github.io/php-webdriver/)

 ##  More information

-Check out the Selenium docs and wiki at http://docs.seleniumhq.org/docs/ and https://code.google.com/p/selenium/wiki
+Check out the Selenium [docs and wiki](http://docs.seleniumhq.org/docs/ and https://code.google.com/p/selenium/wiki)

 Learn how to integrate it with PHPUnit [Blogpost](http://codeception.com/11-12-2013/working-with-phpunit-and-selenium-webdriver.html) | [Demo Project](https://github.com/DavertMik/php-webdriver-demo)